Kwantung Leased Territory: Etymology

+The name "Kwantung" (关东 (關東, Guāndōng, Kuan1-tung1)) is a historical name for Manchuria that literally translates to "east of (Shanhai) Pass" (Manchuria was separated from the rest of China by the Great Wall, and Shanhai Pass was the main pass used to travel between the two).
+The peninsula extending from southern Manchuria (now called the Liaodong Peninsula) was therefore often called the "Guandong (Kwantung) Peninsula".
+The leased territory was located on this peninsula, so took its name from it.

+In Japanese, Kwantung is pronounced Kantō and it is often referred to as Kantō-shū to avoid confusion with the Kantō region surrounding the capital Tokyo.

 History

 In Qing dynasty China, the Liaodong Peninsula (辽东半岛 (遼東半島, Liáodōng Bàndǎo)) was administratively part of Liaoning Province.
 In 1882, the Beiyang Fleet established a naval base and coaling station at Lüshunkou near the southern end of the peninsula.

 The Empire of Japan occupied the region during the First Sino-Japanese War (1894–1895), and under the terms of the Treaty of Shimonoseki signed by Japan and China ending the war in April 1895, Japan gained full sovereignty of the area.
 However, within weeks, Germany, France and Russia pressured Japan to cede the territory back to China, in what was called the Triple Intervention.

 In December 1897, Russian naval vessels entered Lüshunkou harbor, which they began to use as a forward base of operations for patrols off of northern China, Korea and in the Sea of Japan.
 The Russian Empire renamed the harbor Port Arthur.
 In March 1898 Russia formally leased the region for 25 years from China.
 The leased area extended to the northern shore of Yadang Bay on the western side of the peninsula; on the eastern side it reached Pikou; Yevgeni Ivanovich Alekseyev, chief of Russian Pacific Fleet, became the head of this territory.
 The peninsula north of the lease was made a neutral territory in which China agreed not to offer concessions to other countries.
 In 1899, Russia founded the town of Dalniy (meaning "distant" or "remote"), just north of the naval base at Port Arthur.
 This would later become the city of Dalian (Dairen).

 In 1898 Russia began building a railroad north from Port Arthur to link Dalniy with the Chinese Eastern Railway at Harbin; this spur line was the South Manchurian Railway.